SimeonHristov99/ML_24-25/notes.md

 <summary>Do you know what a corpus (plural, corpora) is?</summary>

-A set of preprocessed texts to perform NLP tasks on.
+A set of raw texts (not preprocessed) to perform NLP tasks on.

 </details>